In the future, companies measure Return on Experience before Return on Investment. Here is why.

 We don’t sell products anymore, but experiences.
 Volvo does not sell cars, but safety, Patagonia does not sell outdoor clothing, but sustainability and IKEA is not selling cheap furniture, but “a better everyday life for the many people”.

-Therefore, it is important for companies to understand what experiences are crucial for their success, how the different experiences are connected — and especially how employee experiences and customer experiences affect each other.
-Because it’s the people in the business who create the brand experience.
+Therefore, it is important for organizations to understand what experiences are crucial for their success, how the different experiences are correlated — and especially how employee experiences and customer experiences affect each other.
+Because it’s the people in the business who create the customer’s brand experience.

 The five elements in ROX

-ROX should be used to identify these contexts and spot the moments when high value is delivered.
-And the possibility of finding the connections has become much greater as digitalisation has given companies more data to take as their starting point.
+ROX should be used to identify these contexts and spot the moments when a high value is delivered.
+And the possibility of finding correlations have improved as digitalization is generating a lot more data insights to work with.

-How high are employees’ engagement in the company’s purpose and strategy?
+How engaged are employees in the company’s purpose and strategy?